Support to Public Administration Reform

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Overall term: 2016 to 201
+Overall term: 2016 to 2020

-The review of the General Administrative Procedure Act is an important step towards ensuring that public service delivery is more standardised, clear and transparent for citizens and enterprises.
+The revision of the General Administrative Procedure Act is an important step towards ensuring that public service delivery is more standardised, clear and transparent for citizens and enterprises.
 The process of implementing the Act is under way and is reflected in the modernisation of several administrative procedures.
 GIZ supports the reform process in key areas, one of them being strategic steering and monitoring by the Ministry of Public Administration and Local Self-Government, which is responsible for the sector.

 With the support of GIZ, a new competency framework has been developed for public administration employees.
 Staff recruitment is now based more on actual requirements, which will improve public services in the long term.

 The Secretariat for Public Policy is being assisted in the task of estimating the impact on policy of legislative changes, together with sectoral ministries, on the basis of current policy documents.

 GIZ has provided advice on the efficiency and effectiveness of Serbia’s negotiating structures for prospective EU membership and is continuing to offer support.
 It is also providing the Serbian Government with ongoing support to facilitate the effective management of the country’s prospective EU accession.
 Joining the EU will pave the way for the implementation of important reforms in Serbia.